Anti-Korean sentiment: Foreign-born ethnic Koreans

 The treatment of ethnic Koreans who were born abroad and returned to South Korea has changed over time.
 In the 1990s, many young people with pro-unification sentiment viewed ethnic Koreans positively, and saw them as "representatives of the authentic Korean nation".
 However, sentiments subsequently cooled, and South Korean identity came to exclude both North Koreans and foreign-born ethnic Koreans.

 Foreign-born Koreans who now live in South Korea have widely reported experiencing discrimination from South Koreans.
 They are reportedly seen as lazy, prone to commit crimes, and dirty.
 A 2009 study found that while foreign-born ethnic Koreans were preferred over non-Korean workers by employers, ethnic Koreans were "at least as likely to report discrimination".

 South Koreans of mixed heritage

 People with partial Korean heritage have also experienced discrimination in South Korea, although this trend may be diminishing since at latest the late 2000s.
-In 2009, South Korean schools were prohibited from promoting ideas of ethnic purity and homogeneity, and in 2011 the Korean military amended their oath, replacing the term minjok, meaning "nation", with "citizen".
+In 2009, South Korean schools were prohibited from promoting ideas of ethnic purity and homogeneity, and in 2011 the Republic of Korea Armed Forces amended their oath, replacing the term minjok (민족), meaning "nation", with "citizen" (국민).